tungsten-ai/docs/docs/index.md

 ### Take the tour
 #### Hassle-free model deployment
 The Tungsten platform supports automatic serverless deployment of models.
-So, uyou don't need to spend time managing infrastructure for serving them.
+So, you don't need to spend time managing infrastructure for serving them.

 You can run all uploaded models through Tungsten platform's API or web UI.